moto-timo/yocto-docs/documentation/ref-manual/variables.rst

       The generated SPDX files are approximately 20% bigger, but this option is recommended if you want to inspect the SPDX output files with a text editor.

+   :term:`SPDX_UUID_NAMESPACE`
+      The namespace used for generating UUIDs in SPDX documents.
+This should be a domain name or unique identifier for your organization to ensure globally unique SPDX IDs across different builds and organizations.

+      The default value is set to a domain managed by the OpenEmbedded project.
+You can override this to use your organization's domain.

    :term:`SPDXLICENSEMAP`
       Maps commonly used license names to their SPDX counterparts found in